 Casual dining, kid-friendly

-After a Saturday night on the town, a quiet brunch among the greenery of this Victorian conservatory is a soothing experience.
+After a Saturday night on the town, a quiet brunch among the greenery of this recently-refurbished Victorian conservatory is a soothing experience.
 Scrambled eggs get a Mediterranean twist, with morcilla (blood sausage) and Pugliese toast, and the generous serving of avocado with smoked salmon, poached egg and toasted sourdough is always a tempting option.
-The all-day menu includes the likes of linguine with salmon and brown shrimp, and wood-fired guinea fowl.
-Brunch items from £3; mains from £14.50.
+The all-day menu includes the likes of linguine with crab and brown shrimp, and wood-fired guinea fowl.
+Mains from £19.50.

 With its gleaming copper and bronze Elektra espresso machine, retro ’60s-style orange portable record player and collection of dog-eared vintage vinyl, this bijou coffee shop wouldn’t look out of place in hipster Brooklyn.
 Specialist coffees are freshly ground and expertly prepared, and the range of snacks includes an interesting spinach cake.